Here are some tips to reduce the possibility of theft in your office:

 - Do not remove rings to wash your hands, since rings can be forgotten and stolen.
 If rings have to be removed, place them in a pocket.

-- If you leave your receptionist position, lock your door and leave a notice of your return.
+- If you leave a front office position, lock your door and leave a notice of your return.

-- If you see a person who seems to be wandering aimlessly, ask if you can help him or her.
+- If you see a person who seems to be wandering aimlessly, ask if you can help them.
 If the person can't give you a good reason for being in the building, keep that person under observation and contact UPPS.

 - Have UPPS review office routines to determine your office's vulnerabilities and how to overcome them.